sofshant/ardalan/README.md

 TODO: <br>
  -Nothing!
 All done 😎

-To run the bot, download python verion 3.7, 3.8 or 3.9 and simply run the batch file (setup.bat) and it will do everything for you!
+To run the bot, download python verion 3.7, 3.8 or 3.9, put your bot token in the .env file and simply run the batch file (setup.bat) and it will do everything for you!

 alternativley, if you want to manually run the bot (to host on server for example) you need to download Python version 3 and download the discrd.py library.
 You can do that by typing ```pip install discord.py``` in cmd or SSH whatever console you're using.
-Once done that, run the bot.py file.
+Once done that, add your bote token to the .env file and run the bot.py file.
 You can do that by opening whatever ide you have and clicking run or by entering the directory and typing ```python bot.py```

 If you need any help or have any questions feel free to email me at me@sofshant.club or at my discord Sofshant#0001